Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ```

 ### Create the client
-The Azure Storage Blobs client library for Python allows you to interact with three types of resources:
+The Azure Storage Blobs client library for Python allows you to interact with three types of resources: the storage
-* The storage account itself
-* A container within the storage account
-* A blob within a container

-Interaction with these resources starts with an instance of a [client](#clients).
-To create a client object, you will
+account itself, blob storage containers, and blobs.
+Interaction with these resources starts with an instance of a
-need the storage account's blob service endpoint URL and a credential that allows you to access the storage account:
+[client](#clients).
+To create a client object, you will need the storage account's blob service endpoint URL and a
+credential that allows you to access the storage account:

 ```python
 from azure.storage.blob import BlobServiceClient